tripathysagar/Blog/Intro to React for backend .md

 ```
     <p>value of x is : 4</p>
 ```
-Note: the object inside the "{}" must be atomic(i.e. string or number), list and object printing willl throw error
+Note: the object inside the "{}" must be atomic(i.e. string or number), list and object printing will throw runtime error

 ### If-Else Stament